 Parasailing uses strong gear rated for high tension.
 Operators inspect wind, waves, and equipment before each flight.
 The harness and canopy must handle sudden pulls.
 You rise and land smoothly under guided control, and parasailing professionals handle everything to keep the entire experience safe and stress-free.

-Paragliding depends more on pilot decisions.
-You must steer correctly and read wind conditions.
-Proper gear checks and training reduce risk.
-Wind shifts can affect the wing, so pilots stay alert during the flight.
+Paragliding depends more on your pilot/instructor’s decisions.
+You must steer correctly and accurately read wind conditions.
+Proper gear checks and training can reduce risk.
+Wind shifts can affect the wing, so pilots must always stay alert during the flight.

 Gear and set-up